tawhidmirza/TawhidMirza/README.md

   * can create test cases and checklists and know how and in which situations to use them effectively
   * able to prepare comprehensive bug reports and provide detailed session reports

+__Python fundamentals__
+  * can write simple functions and algorithms
+  * know when to use for and while
+  * able to comprehend easy codes